YevgeniyEngineer/Quad-Sphere-Tree/README.md

-# Quad-Sphere-Tree
+# Spherical-Grid
-Implementation of Quad Sphere Tree
+Implementation of Spherical Grid for Nearest Neighbour Search in Spherical Coordinates